Arajs Kommando: Prosecution

 Fourteen of the death sentences were never carried out since the Soviets temporarily abolished capital punishment between 1947 and 1949, thus saving the lives of those tried and condemned during that time period.
 The most frequently imposed sentence was 25 years in prison with hard labor, and forfeiture of civil rights for five years, plus forfeiture of all property.
 After the dissolution of the Soviet Union, Latvian courts rehabilitated more than 40 of those convicted despite overwhelming evidence in virtually all of the cases.

 After successfully hiding in West Germany for several decades after the war under an assumed name, Viktors Arājs was eventually identified by a former colleague, arrested, tried, and imprisoned for his crimes.
 Arājs died in prison in 1988.

-Herberts Cukurs, a deputy commander of the Arajs Kommado, was assassinated by the Israeli Mossad in 1965.
+Herberts Cukurs, a deputy commander of the Arajs Kommando, was assassinated by the Israeli Mossad in 1965.
 While living in Brazil, Cukurs was befriended by a German-speaking Mossad agent, who lured him to Uruguay, where Cukurs was ambushed, restrained, and summarily executed.

-More recently, the governments of Canada, the United States, the United Kingdom, and Australia were involved in attempts to extradite Konrāds Kalējs, a former officer of the Arajs Kommando, to Latvia for trial on charges of genocide.
-Kalējs died in 2001 in Australia before the extradition could proceed, maintaining his innocence to the end, stating that he was fighting Russia on the Eastern Front or studying at university when the slaughter of Jews took place in 1941.
-Historian of the Latvian Holocaust Andrew Ezergailis claimed that about a third of the Arājs Kommando, 500 out of a maximum of around 1,500 total members, actively participated in the killings of Jews, and pointed out that one cannot be convicted of crimes against humanity based solely on membership in an organization.
+In January 2000, the governments of Canada, the United States, the United Kingdom, and Australia assisted in attempts to extradite Konrāds Kalējs, an officer of the Arajs Kommando, to Latvia for trial on charges of genocide.
+Kalējs died in 2001 prior to extradition, professing his innocence by stating that he was fighting Soviets on the Eastern Front or studying at university at the time.
+Latvian Holocaust historian Andrew Ezergailis claimed that only a third of the Arājs Kommando actively participated in the killings of Jews and that Kalējs couldn't be convicted of crimes against humanity based solely on his membership even as an officer.